Starting a business takes guts. Sticking with it takes grit.

 If your company needs 1 million dollars or more, then you’ll need to look to venture capital.
 Finding a venture capitalist willing to invest in your business will take time, however.

 Some businesses believe that creating a website is too expensive.
-Some think they don’t possess the technical skills needed to create a website.
+Some think they don’t possess the technical skills needed to.
 But, the website builder industry boomed in recent years making website development cheap and easy-to-use.

 Forget complicated coding and website development.
 Website builders such as WordPress and Wix now provide users with templates to use.